HIAS Staff list and biographies

 ------

-Derek is a fierce advocate for social justice and the right of children to achieve well at school, including those pupils who may be considered disadvantaged or receive support for SEND.
+Derek is a fierce advocate for social justice and the right of children to achieve well at school, including those pupils who may be considered disadvantaged or receive support for Special Educational Needs and Disablities(SEND).
 His main role is to lead the school improvement function across all schools in the New Forest and Test Valley district council areas.
 This involves supporting and challenging schools directly, as well as leading local authority (LA) colleagues, securing improvement through:

 Derek has considerable experience and skill in leading and developing pupil progress meetings so that colleagues are able to identify and meet pupils’ unmet needs or overcome barriers to learning so that pupils can re-engage in their learning, catch up and achieve well.